Motives, cohomological invariants and the Freudenthal magic square: Freudenthal magic square

 Taking the symmetric space FII one can apply the algorithm described in \cite[Section~2.5]{GP24} to the variety $X$ of parabolic subgroups of type $4$ of the group of type $\F_4$.
 It follows that $X$ contains an open subvariety, which is a twisted form of $\Spin_9/\Spin_7$.
 The latter variety is a $15$-dimensional affine quadric due to a famous exceptional isomorphism.
 MacDonald indeed shows that the variety $X$ is birationally isomorphic to a $15$-dimensional norm quadric, describes the birational isomorphism explicitly and uses it to decompose the motive of $X$.

-\item The degree $5$ invariant and the respective binary motive are constructed in Theorem~\ref{t21} (see also Proposition~\ref{prop61}) for groups of type $^2\E_6$, in \cite[Chapter~12]{He23} for groups of type $\E_7$, and in \cite[Theorem~8.7]{S16} (see also \cite[Theorem~3.7]{GS10}) for groups of type $\E_8$.
-Note also that in all cases but $\E_8$ the respective binary motive is a direct summand of a twisted flag variety, which is not generically split or generically quasi-split. \end{enumerate}
+\item The degree $5$ invariant and the respective binary motive are constructed in \cite[Theorem~0.2]{GaPe07} and in Proposition~\ref{t211pro} for groups of type $^2\E_6$, in \cite[Chapter~12]{He23} for groups of type $\E_7$ (see also Proposition~\ref{prop61}), and in \cite[Theorem~8.7]{S16} for groups of type $\E_8$ (see also \cite[Theorem~3.7]{GS10}).
+Note also that in all cases but $\E_8$ the respective binary motive is a direct summand of a twisted flag variety, which is not generically split or generically quasi-split.